Jonathan Huberdeau: Junior

 Huberdeau played Midget AAA hockey with the Ste.
 Eustache Vikings of the Quebec Midget League.
 He led the league in scoring during the 2008–09 season.
 After his performance, he was drafted in the first round, 18th overall, in the 2009 Quebec Major Junior Hockey League (QMJHL) Midget draft by the Saint John Sea Dogs.
 He scored a goal in his first QMJHL game, against the Acadie–Bathurst Titan.
 Huberdeau was the leading scorer among 16-year-olds in the QMJHL for the 2009–10 season, and scored on all six of his shootout attempts.
 In January 2010, he was named the QMJHL's scholastic player of the month.
 The Sea Dogs reached the QMJHL finals during Huberdeau's rookie season.

 Prior to the start of the 2010–11 season, Huberdeau was 1 of 33 prospects selected to attend the NHL Research, Development and Orientation Camp in August.
 The prospects were invited to participate to try out potential rule changes the NHL was considering, and also to be briefed with information on security and professionalism to assist with their future careers in the public eye.

-Huberdeau was considered a solid prospect for the 2011 NHL Entry Draft at the start of the 2010–11 QMJHL season, and his strong play helped him move up the rankings.
+Huberdeau was considered a solid prospect for the 2011 NHL entry draft at the start of the 2010–11 QMJHL season, and his strong play helped him move up the rankings.
 He scored 43 goals and added 62 assists in 67 games for the Sea Dogs.
 At the end of the 2010–11 season, NHL Central Scouting ranked him third among North American skaters, moving up one spot from the mid-season rankings.
-Ahead of the NHL draft, Russian-based club Vityaz Chekhov made Huberdeau the fifth overall selection in the 2011 Kontinental Hockey League (KHL) Junior Draft.
+Ahead of the NHL draft, Russian-based club Vityaz Chekhov made Huberdeau the fifth overall selection in the 2011 KHL Junior Draft.
 After being informed of his selection, Huberdeau said, "For sure, I don't want to go there.
 I didn't talk to anybody about that."

 The Sea Dogs captured the 2011 QMJHL championship and represented the league at the 2011 Memorial Cup.
 At the Memorial Cup tournament, the Sea Dogs earned a bye to the final game after victories in their first two round-robin games.
-In the final against the Mississauga Majors, Huberdeau recorded a goal and an assist, helping the Sea Dogs to a 3–1 victory.
+In the final against the Mississauga St. Michael's Majors, Huberdeau recorded a goal and an assist, helping the Sea Dogs to a 3–1 victory.
 He was awarded the Stafford Smythe Memorial Trophy as the tournament's Most Valuable Player, and was named to the tournament's All-Star Team.

 Huberdeau was nominated for three QMJHL awards at the end of the season, including the Michel Brière Memorial Trophy for Most Valuable Player, the Mike Bossy Trophy as top professional prospect and the Paul Dumont Trophy as the QMJHL's personality of the year.
 He did not win any of the awards – Sean Couturier was named MVP and top prospect, while Louis Leblanc captured the award for personality of the year.
 Huberdeau was named to the league's First All-Star Team.